Hylands House

 Essex has many wonderful stately homes that are open to the public.
 Essex’s close proximity to London has meant that wealthy businessmen for centuries have invested their money in homes in Essex.
 Here are some of our favourites.
+Among the interesting stately homes in Essex, the following offer an interesting day out.

 - Audley End, Saffron Waden, CB11 4EF.